 4.Is getting RPL a long and difficult process?

 No and yes.
-At Southpac, we make sure the process is as easy as possible.
+At Southpac, we make sure the process is as streamlined as possible.
 By completing the relevant documents and supplying us with the necessary items, you could be well on the way to obtaining your RPL.
 However, gathering and presenting the evidence can take just as long as studying and completing the course itself.
 Please take these factors in consideration when determining if RPL is right for you.

 5.How much experience do you need to gain RPL?